jes-sun/the-shoppies/README.md

 - This API appears to return music videos alongside the movie results.
 Strange.
 - I know I should be separating this into more functional components instead of one big weird class component.
 I didn't have the foresight to do it properly in advance.
 I'll be sure to do that next time.
 - Not enough time right now, but I eventually want to learn about animation libraries for React.
 I've done some things with CSS transitions, but I want to learn how to do those real Crisp transitions that exist on other websites.
+- The examples on the OMDB website use http instead of https.
+Search results weren't working once deployed, and that's why.
+Huh.
+I'm thankful for error logs.